eschnett/mpi-hs/README.md

 This is process 2 of 3
 ```

-where the order in which the lines are printed can be random.
-(The
+where the lines will be output in a random order.
+(The output might
-output might even be jumbled, i.e. the characters of the three lines
+even be jumbled, i.e. the characters in these three lines might be
-might be mixed up.)
+mixed up.)

 If these commands do not work, then this needs to be corrected before
 `mpi-hs` can work.
 If additional compiler options or libraries are